bachelor-2014/report/v2/software.md

 <!-- Current components -->
 - **Camera** handles the general video recording of the experiment.
-But it also handles the droplet tracking when it has been instructed to turn it on.
+But it also handles the droplet tracking when it has been instructed to do so.
-- **XYAxes** are used to control a set of two axis on the robot, currently we have a top axes and bottom axes.
-Where the bottom axes are the one containing the camera.
+- **XYAxes** are used to control a set of two axis on the robot.
 The XYAxes has functionally such as move to a specific position and homing it.
 - **Rcservomotor** are used for a single servo motor and has functionality to move it.
-In a complete setup this class would probably not be used in favor of using a class such as a "syringe".
+In a more complete setup this class would probably not be used in favor of using a class such as a "syringe".
 - **CameraCalibrator** are used for calibrating the camera.
 This component have functionality to perform a camera calibration, but also to just load the most